 Over time, although the Chen family closely guarded their art, only allowing family members to learn, eventually in the 19th century an outsider - Yang Luchan - learned the style & was permitted to teach it to others.
 At the same time, he modified it to suit himself, and successive students changed it further & taught it to their students, until the current main styles emerged:

-The Yang style is probably the most widely taught in the world - 'invented' by Yang Luchan from the Chen style, but modified by his students into the style seen on the BBC!
+The Yang style is probably the most widely taught in the world - 'invented' by Yang Luchan from the Chen style, but modified by his students into the style seen occasionally on TV.
 Overall, today there are none of the fast movements of the Chen style, and the stance is higher - less difficult physically, however this doesn't mean that its ineffectual for self defence.

 The Wu, Hao, Sun styles are less well known, but also have distinct characters because of the different ways they have developed.